-and the Casimir energy is found by inserting this expression into Eq.~(\ref{68}).
 It is not trivial to find an analytical solution for the integral (\ref{68}), so we calculated it numerically by a Python program.
-We show the resulting plot in Fig. 2. \\ It is worth noticing how the energy $E$ is positive or negative depending on the value of $x$.
-For $x \lessapprox 0.15$, $E$ is positive and has a maximum at $x \approx 0.04$; for larger $x$ the energy is negative, until it reaches the value (\ref{70}) for ${ n_{12}}=1$.
+We show the resulting plot in Fig. 2. \\ It is worth noticing how the energy $E$ is positive or negative depending on the value of ${ n_{12}}$.
+For ${ n_{12}} \lessapprox 0.15$, $E$ is positive and has a maximum at ${ n_{12}} \approx 0.04$; for larger ${ n_{12}}$ the energy is negative until it reaches the value (\ref{70}) for ${ n_{12}}=1$.
 In the following case for $ p\rightarrow 0$ we are discussing the similarity with this case.

 {\it 3.
 The case when $ p\rightarrow 0$.}